Saulo-de-Souza/VirtualJoystick/README.md

-# 🎮 VirtualJoystick for Godot
+# Virtual Joystick for Godot

 **VirtualJoystick** is a lightweight and fully customizable on-screen joystick plugin for **Godot Engine 4.5+**.
 Designed for mobile and touchscreen games, it provides smooth analog input handling, complete deadzone control, and responsive signals for precise player movement.

 ---

-## 🚀 Features
+## Features

-- ✅ Clean and modern UI with customizable colors, opacity, and scaling.
+- Clean and modern UI with customizable colors, opacity, and scaling.
-- 🎯 Linear **deadzone** adjustment for natural analog feel.
+- Linear **deadzone** adjustment for natural analog feel.
-- 📐 Provides normalized direction vector, distance, and multiple angle formats.
+- Provides normalized direction vector, distance, and multiple angle formats.
-- ⚡ Emits `analogic_changed`, `deadzone_enter`, and `deadzone_leave` signals.
+- Emits `analogic_changed`, `deadzone_enter`, and `deadzone_leave` signals.
-- 🧩 Plug-and-play integration with minimal setup required.
+- Plug-and-play integration with minimal setup required.
-- 🕹️ Works seamlessly with both `Control`-based and 3D input systems.
+- Works seamlessly with both `Control`-based and 3D input systems.

 ---

-## 📦 Installation
+## Installation

 1. Copy the plugin folder to your Godot project's `addons/` directory: